malemay/soybean_sv_paper/README.md

 ## Overview

-This repository contains all the code needed to reproduce the analyses presented in the paper titled "Combined use of Oxford Nanopore and Illumina sequencing yields insights into soybean structural variation biology"
+This repository contains all the code needed to reproduce the analyses presented in the paper titled "Combined use of Oxford Nanopore and Illumina sequencing yields insights into soybean structural variation biology".

 As a disclaimer, readers should be aware that most of the code was reorganized and integrated into the Makefile only after analyses were performed.
 Therefore, those trying to run the analyses might run into issues related to paths or software version incompatibilities.
-We encourage users who encounter issues while trying to run this code to open an issue or contact the repo maintainer directly.
+We encourage users who encounter problems while trying to run this code to open a GitHub issue or contact the repo maintainer directly.
-We believe that the code in this repository and the Makefile should still be useful to help those interested in understanding the analyses that were performed.
+We believe that the code in this repository and the associated Makefile should still be useful to help those interested in understanding the analyses that were performed.

 ## Software dependencies

 The following software should be installed to reproduce the analyses.
+Some of these programs may themselves have additional dependencies.
 Versions used for this work are indicated in parentheses.
 The path to each of the executables should be modified in the Makefile for the code to run properly.

 * [AGE](https://github.com/abyzovlab/AGE) (commit 6fa60999f573998a95b6ef751b454e6719b1849d)
-* [AsmVar](https://github.com/bioinformatics-centre/AsmVar) (830b1e35157d2a4151dd8462354fb7e0ab81aa0f)
+* [AsmVar](https://github.com/bioinformatics-centre/AsmVar) (commit 830b1e35157d2a4151dd8462354fb7e0ab81aa0f)
 * [BayesTyper](https://github.com/bioinformatics-centre/BayesTyper) (v.
 1.5)
 * [BBDuk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/) (v.
 38.25)
 * [bamaddrg](https://github.com/ekg/bamaddrg) (commit 3fccbf057eef21f6304fade6c306c5bb64158865)